Yale-Medicaid/Documentation/docs/tmsis/vignettes/working_with_file_sizes.md

 ### Partition Strategy for Large Files

 #### Background
 In certain cases none of the above options work.
-For instance, if you need to create medical per-member-per-month spending by category in a state like California you'll need to read in the entire Other Services file and many of individual columns.
+If you need to create medical per-member-per-month spending by category in a state like California you'll need to read in the entire Other Services file and many of individual columns.

 In these cases we can impose further partitioning based on the last digit(s) of the scrambled `BENE_ID` column.
 This is quite a powerful "trick" because the following are true:

-- `BENE_ID` is already present and (almost) entirely non-missing in all files
+- `BENE_ID` is already present and (almost) entirely non-missing in all files.
 - `BENE_ID` is scambled so this evenly divides the data.
 - Almost every analysis will link data _within_ a person not _across_ people.